 It is easy to fall into debt these days.
 Whether it’s being tempted by credit card companies sending you pre-approved cards in the mail, urging you to sign up, or medical bills piling up because of an injury or an illness, you sometimes fall behind on bills and end up in debt.
-In this article we’ll look at options and impacts around Chapter 7 Bankruptcy vs Debt Settlement.
+In this article we’ll look at options and impacts around Chapter 7 Bankruptcy vs Debt Resolution.

 Chapter 7 is the type of personal bankruptcy that most people think of when they hear the term bankruptcy.
 Chapter 7, also known as straight or liquidation bankruptcy, can be damaging both to your credit report and to you in your everyday life.
 In a case of chapter 7, the court appoints a trustee to oversee the case.
 That trustee is tasked with collecting your assets, selling them, and then giving the money raised to your creditors who have successfully filed claims on what you owe them.

 The trustee doesn’t take all of your belongings.
 You can keep some “exempt” property that will help you get a fresh start in your post-bankruptcy life.
 The property and items that are allowed to be considered exemptions can vary depending on your state of residence, but they often include such things as: